UPBEAT at Southwark Playhouse

 THE FUNDING (WHERE YOUR MONEY IS GOING)

 We are generously supported by Southwark Playhouse, Good Night Out, OASIS Project and The Amy Winehouse Foundation, with mentoring from Clean Break.
-Our partners are giving us in kind support by; free rehearsal & performance space, technical assistance, mentoring on working with challenging content, safer nightlife training and curating workshops for vulnerable adults.
+Our partners are giving us in kind support by; free rehearsal & performance space, technical assistance, mentoring on working with challenging content, safer nightlife training and developing workshops for vulnerable adults.

-Donations will directly fund all remaining costs, which include; rehearsals, live music development, all production costs & our community engagement delivered in partnership with The Amy Winehouse Foundation and Oasis Project Brighton.
+Donations will directly fund all remaining costs, which include; rehearsals, live music development, all production costs & our community engagement development delivered in partnership with The Amy Winehouse Foundation and Oasis Project Brighton.

 A BIT MORE DETAIL: